 - Stir in the cashews and rice until nicely coated.
 Then add 550ml boiling water.

-- Add the salt and bay leaves.
+- Add the salt, bay leaves and cinnamon stick.

 - Cover the pan and let simmer for 15 minutes, stirring occasionally.